Why Host a Green Event?

 Discuss Your Sustainability Goals

 Sustainability includes a wide range of topics and aims, not all of which may be relevant or feasible for your event.
-Figure out what means the most to you in terms of sustainability and what the most effective changes you can make to your event will be to achieve your goals.
+Figure out what means the most to you in terms of sustainability and what changes you can make to your event will be most effective to achieve your goals.

 Consider All Aspects of the Event